Thai Turkey Meatballs

 Turkey meatballs are leaner than regular beef meatballs, and these have the most divine curry sauce studded with vegetables.
 Serve over rice and serve with your favorite sides.
 You’re going to love the bold flavors of this one-pot meal!

-Why You’ll Love This Recipe
+Why This Recipe Will Be a Favorite

-It looks like a long list, but these Thai Meatballs are full of simple ingredients!
+It looks like a long list, but these Thai meatballs are full of simple ingredients!
 You probably have a lot of these in your pantry already.

 For the meatballs, you’ll need to shop for these ingredients:

-- Almond flour: A gluten-free alternative to breadcrumbs that adds texture.
+- almond flour: A gluten-free alternative to breadcrumbs that adds texture.

 Substitutions and Variations

-Ground Turkey Alternatives: Swap for ground chicken or ground pork for a different flavor.
+Ground Turkey Alternatives: Swap for ground chicken or ground pork

 Coconut Milk: Use light coconut milk for a less rich sauce, or substitute with coconut cream for an extra creamy sauce.